awesomerank/awesomerank.github.io/lists/heynickc/awesome-ddd.md

 - [The Semantic JavaScript Backend for Event-Driven Development](https://docs.wolkenkit.io/1.1.0/downloads/brochure/) - A 68 pages long free ebook on what DDD, CQRS and event-sourcing are, and how they fit each other.
 - [Specification by Example](https://www.manning.com/books/specification-by-example) - This book distills from the experience of leading teams worldwide effective ways to specify, test, and deliver software in short, iterative delivery cycles.
 Case studies in this book range from small web startups to large financial institutions, working in many processes including XP, Scrum, and Kanban.
 - [Event Sourcing and CQRS with .NET Core and SQL Server](https://buildplease.com/products/fpc-v2/) - A walkthrough of using Domain-Driven Design with Event Sourcing and CQRS using ASP.NET Core and SQL Server in production.
+- [Domain-Driven Rails](https://blog.arkency.com/domain-driven-rails/) - Domain-Driven Rails describes 11 techniques (from Bounded Contexts to Event Sourcing) that you can use separately and together in new and old Rails apps to achieve better architecture.

 ## Training Courses